Royal Indian Navy mutiny: Intervention by the Southern Command

 The Royal Marines were directed to re–take the Castle Barracks, the mutineers entered into fire fights on some of the army positions on land.
 The mutineers attempted a probe into the city but the army successful repulsed it, preventing them from surging into Bombay.
 Godfrey sent a message to the British Admiralty requesting urgent assistance and stating that the mutineers possessed capabilities to take the city.
 Meanwhile, the ratings manning shops at the harbour exchanged rifle fire with advancing British troops of the 5th Mahratta Light Infantry.
 Salvos from the main guns of the RIN warships were fired at the British troops approaching the barracks.

 Around 16:00, the firing from the warships were ceased following instructions from the Strike Committee and the ratings retreated out of the barracks.
 The marines stormed the barrack facilities in the evening, seized the munitions storage and secured all the entrances and exits of the barracks.
 With the marines having gained a foothold inside the harbour, the Central Strike Committee was moved from the shore establishment HMIS Talwar to the state of the art warship HMIS Narbada.

 In the meantime, Royal Indian Air Force personnel from the Andheri and Colaba camps revolted and joined up with the naval ratings.
-Sporting white flags spattered with blood, around 1,000 airmen occupied the Marine Drive of Bombay.
+Sporting white flags spattered with fake blood, around 1,000 airmen occupied the Marine Drive of Bombay.
 The contingent issued their own set of demands mimicking the Charter of Demands and included a demand for standardisation of pay scales with the Royal Air Force (RAF).
 The Royal Indian Air Force personnel at the Sion area began a strike in support of the mutineers.